CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Introduction

-One crucial problem in existing engagement detection datasets is the data imbalance problem, which is universal because students engage most of the time while only disengaging for a short period.
-Another characteristic of the engagement datasets is the ordinal relationship among the four classes.
-Prior works in Emotiw2020 Challenge \cite{dhall2020emotiw} transformed the class labels into scalars and trained the model with MSE Loss.
-However, such transformation may be inferior because the class label only indicates that a student may have an engagement level in a range, and students with the same label may still have different engagement levels.
-For instance, some ``engaged'' students may appear more highly engaged than others in the same class.
-These facts reflect intra-class variations in Facial Expression Recognition (FER) \cite{farzaneh2021facial}, thus imposing a strict ground truth on all the data from the same class may be unsuitable.
-To address these challenges, we introduce contrastive learning to engagement detection and propose MocoRank, a training mechanism for data imbalance, intra-class variation, and ordinal relationships.
+Data imbalance is universal in existing datasets because students engage most of the time while only disengaging for a short period.
+Trained by the imbalanced data, the model may exhibit bias towards the majority class \cite{johnson2019survey}.
+Another characteristic is the ordinal relationship among the four degrees of engagement classes.
+Prior works in EmotiW2020 Challenge \cite{dhall2020emotiw} transformed class labels into scalars and used MSE Loss for training.
+Such transformation is inferior because the class label only indicates a range of engagement levels.
+For instance, some “engaged” students may appear more engaged than others with the same label.
+The variety of behaviors in a class, termed intra-class variance \cite{farzaneh2021facial}, shows that imposing a ground truth on data from the same class is unsuitable.
+To address these challenges, we introduce contrastive learning to engagement detection and propose MocoRank, a training mechanism to tackle data imbalance, intra-class variation, and ordinal relationships.

-Improved classification performance stems from effective feature utilization and selection.
-Previous studies are often limited to per-frame high-level features, such as head position, gaze direction, and facial action units extracted using Openface \cite{baltrusaitis2018openface} or other CNN-based extractors.
-These features were then sent into a temporal network.
-In contrast, our approach combines pre-trained spatial-temporal representations \cite{carreira2017quo} with high-level features and leverages the interaction between them to enhance our model's performance.
-Additionally, we incorporate audio features to fully utilize the multi-modal information.
-While audio features have been previously used for face-to-face classroom engagement detection \cite{sumer2021multimodal}, they have not been extensively discussed in the context of online class engagement analysis.
+In terms of representation learning, previous studies were limited to either frame-wise high-level features (Head Position, Gaze Direction, and Facial Action Units) from Openface \cite{baltrusaitis2018openface} or deep features from CNN architectures.
+However, using high-level features alone may ignore important unselected features, and using deep features alone may fail to extract the most relevant features.
+In contrast, our approach combines pre-trained spatial-temporal representations \cite{carreira2017quo} with high-level features to enhance the model performance.
+Additionally, we incorporate audio and speech features.
+While audio and speech have been previously used for face-to-face classroom engagement detection \cite{sumer2021multimodal}, they have not been extensively discussed in the context of online class engagement analysis.

+The label quality is another crucial factor in training an engagement detection model.
+Therefore, this work presents a Comprehensive Multi-modal Online Student Engagement dataset (CMOSE), with high-quality labels annotated by annotators trained by psychology experts.
+Extensive experiments on the engagement detection task demonstrate the outstanding quality and transferability of the CMOSE dataset.
+We summarize our contributions as follows: